GemHQ/round-py/README.md

 bitvault-py: A Python client for the BitVault API

-bitvault-py is still beta code but is in active development.
+bitvault-py is still alpha code but is in active development.
 Bug reports and patches welcome.